 Like other blood vessels, the coronary arteries share the same characteristic layers, namely, the tunica intima, tunica media, and tunica adventitia.

 The tunica intima is the inner-most layer of the ARAA and is composed of a simple squamous endothelium followed by a sub-endothelial layer and an internal elastic lamina.
 The multi-faceted endothelium functions as a selective barrier that can allow diapedesis of immune cells, the passage of chemical messengers, and movement of fluid, electrolytes, and other molecules.
-The endothelium also serves a critical role in blood clot formation by exposing the plethora of proteins and molecules on the sub-endothelial layer that activate the coagulation cascade.
+The endothelium also serves a critical role in blood clot formation by exposing the plethora of proteins and molecules on the sub-endothelial layer that activates the coagulation cascade.
+Neovascularization of this layer has been proposed as the cause of coronary atherosclerosis.

 The tunica media is the next main layer of the ARAA.
 This portion of the arteries contains five layers of smooth muscle organized in a hexagonal arrangement and typically contains elastic fibers, proteoglycans, and collagen.